Skidmore COVID-19 Information

 Current Policies and Guidelines

 Students: All students are required to be fully vaccinated against COVID-19 before arriving on campus for the fall unless exempted from this requirement as a reasonable accommodation of a medical condition or sincerely held religious belief.
-All eligible students are required to receive a booster shot by Jan.
+All eligible students were required to receive a booster shot by Jan.
 24, 2022 or within 30 days of becoming eligible.
 Learn more

 Visitors: All visitors to campus are required to be fully vaccinated, including booster.
 Departments, programs, or offices may request proof of vaccination.
 Review Visitor guidelines.

-Effective March 28, indoor gatherings and meetings of more than 60 people are permitted indoors and no longer require special approval.
+Indoor gatherings and meetings of more than 60 people are permitted indoors and no longer require special approval.
 (Normal procedures for approving events still apply and limitations may be set due to other factors.)
 COVID-19 protocols for upcoming campus events will be considered on a case-by-case basis and may include additional required testing and safety measures.
 Food and drink are still acceptable at events.